 An increasing number of stateless applications are being deployed in containers and managed by cluster schedulers.
 Until recently, stateful services like database have been overlooked by many container-based orchestration systems.

 In this talk, Bryant and Joshua will discuss the trade-offs of containerizing databases and survey the current support for databases in open source projects like Kubernetes and Apache Mesos.
 They will also dive into the architecture and operational concerns addressed by the tools they built to deploy and manage MySQL, PostgreSQL, and Redis in Docker containers as part of the Database team at New Relic.

 In this session, John Jainschigg, Master of the Universe, and Bill Bauman, Head of Innovation and Strategy at Opsview, will review the steps taken to build a simple Kubernetes infrastructure to support serverless workloads.

-The infrastructure includes an installation of Percona DB for writing form, structured data.
+The infrastructure includes an installation of Percona Server for MySQL for writing form, structured data.

 This is relatively high level, focused on the capabilities and possibilities of what can be accomplished using modern technologies including orchestrated containers and serverless infrastructure in your own datacenter.
 A key point of interest during the discovery phase was, how do we monitor this thing?